ericabooth/ercotapi-stata-public/README.md

 ercotapi setup
 ```

-That reports which Python interpreter it found, where the engine files are,
+Reports which Python interpreter it found, where the engine files are,
 where it read your credentials from, and whether ERCOT accepted the sign-in.
 The key and password are shown as a length and last four characters, and the
 account only partly, so the report is safe to paste into a bug report.
 Run it